shopinvader/pattern-import-export/pattern_import_export/README.rst

 * Open the tree view of any model and tick some record selection boxes (for this step, these don't matter, we only just want to show the sidebar).
 * In the sidebar, click on the "Import with Pattern" button
 * Select the pattern that you used to generate the export, upload your file and click import.
-* A "Patterned Import/Export" is created, and its job along with it.
+* A "Pattern file" is created, and its job along with it.
 Depending on the success or failure of the job, you will receive a red/green notification on your window.
 You can check the details in the appropriate Import/Export menu.

 Or: